Key Functions Of Amino Acids

 Amino acids are best known as the components used by the body to build proteins.

-Some key amino acids are used in very high proportions in the synthesis of specific proteins.
+Certain amino acids are used in very high proportions in the synthesis of specific proteins.

 - Collagen, for example, is the most ubiquitous family of proteins in the body where it is found in muscles, connective tissues, blood vessels and bones.
-The collagen is unique since approximately 1/3 of the protein structure is comprised of the amino acid glycine.
+The collagen is unique since approximately 1/3 of the protein structure is comprised of the amino acid "glycine".